gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 (optional) Virtual Network Connection (VNC) is a way to remotely connect to your pi via the network and access the pi's GUI desktop.
 I usually do not use a VNC but there are circumstances (educational setting, inexperienced users) where it does prove useful.
 Good information from [rasperrypi.org](https://www.raspberrypi.org/documentation/remote-access/vnc/).

 **Note: VNC should only available on the local network.**

+If you feel you need to run an Internet accessible VNC Server, at a minimum, use SSH tunneling for all connections.

 1. Update your sources, `sudo apt-get update`.
 2. Install TightVNC Server, `sudo apt-get install tightvncserver`.